 During the first semester, the doctoral student will attend all class meetings and work closely with the SPED faculty instructor to become fluent with course content, assignments, and corresponding teaching and evaluation procedures.
-The student and SPED faculty instructor will also identify opportunities for the student to prepare and teach during a portion of some the class meetings during that initial semester of college teaching.
+The student and SPED faculty instructor will also identify opportunities for the student to prepare and teach during a portion of some of the class meetings during that initial semester of college teaching.

 During the second semester(s) of the College Teaching Competency, the doctoral student assumes more responsibility for independently teaching the majority of class meetings and managing all aspects of the course while the SPED faculty instructor provides support and formative feedback while remaining the official instructor of record.
 In rare situations where a doctoral student has advanced expertise and teaching experience within a particular area, the College Teaching Competency may be met within a graduate-level course (master's level) that is closely co-taught with a SPED faculty member.
 (There are mentorship requirements and course responsibilities that the faculty member will carefully adhere to.)
-Fulfillment of the college teaching competency via a graduate level course requires recommendation from the student's advisor, special permission from the SPED Program Faculty, and approval by the EPSY Department.
-The student's advisor (rather than the student) must initiate and secure all levels of permission for a doctoral student to engage in college teaching associated with a master's level course.
+Fulfillment of the college teaching competency via a graduate level course requires recommendation from the student's advisor, special permission from the student) must initiate and secure all levels of permission for a doctoral student to engage in college teaching associated with a master's level course.